 In order to enter the United States, you will need your passport with the F1 visa in it and your I-20 form.
 You should keep these documents along with your financial and academic records with you at all times when travelling.
 Do not put them in your checked baggage in case they are lost.

 Health insurance is required for all full-time students at Castleton, so you should plan for this expense.
-If you have health insurance in your home country, be sure that it covers you while in the U.S. If not, you should explore health insurance plans that cover injury or sickness for international students while in the U.S. Castleton offers insurance coverage through a third party provider.
-If you need more information, please consult with the ISO.
+If you have health insurance in your home country, be sure that it covers you while in the U.S. If not, you should explore health insurance companies that provide health insurance plans that cover both injury and sickness coverage to international students studying in the U.S. Castleton offers insurance coverage through a third party provider.
+If you need more information, please ask the ISO.

 Our Wellness Center (Health Office) asks that you complete and send the Student Health Form before you arrive on campus.
 Notice that pages 2 and 3 are to be filled out by your “health care provider”, which can be a doctor, physician, physician’s assistant, nurse practitioner, or nurse.